potatoqualitee/exodus/README.md

 * `accounts-following` - Check who these Twitter users are following and search the results for a Mastodon account
 * `account-followers` - Search the followers of these Twitter users for a Mastodon account
 * `list-members` - Search the members of these Twitter list IDs for a Mastodon account.
 This has to be one or more numbers in quotes or the Action will automatically turn it into an E notation which Twitter cannot recognize.
+* `communities` - Check who these Twitter users are following, check their followers and check their account for Mastodon addreses.
+An ideal community would be small-to-medium conference accounts like DataGrillen or PSConfEU.
 * `list-followers` - Search the followers of these Twitter list IDs for a Mastodon account.
 This has to be one or more numbers in quotes or the Action will automatically turn it into an E notation which Twitter cannot recognize.
 * `specific-twitter-accounts` - Search these specific Twitter accounts to see if they have a Mastodon accoun
 * `hashtags` - Search posts for these hashtags to see if the author has a Mastodon account